COVID-19 information page

 We have reduced physical paperwork and send items to you online in advance of your appointment where we can.

 We have limited the number of patients in the clinic at any one time in order to allow for interpersonal distancing.
 Perspex shields have been installed at reception desks.
 Your time in the reception areas will be minimised, and certainly short if any waiting is needed, because we have set our scheduling to account for machine testing and clinical examination optimised patient flow.
 We have removed all magazines and other reading materials from the patient and staff areas.
 You will have access to hand-sanitiser throughout the clinic so that you can use this as you move from one area to another.
 To maximise safety, we will not be providing snacks, but fresh-ground machine on—demand coffee in disposable cups and small individually sanitised/wiped bottles of water will be available.

-Our staff will all be wearing fresh scrubs/uniforms and masks.
-Clinical staff will also wear visors.
+Our staff will all be wearing fresh masks.
 Our staff will be screened daily for symptoms, temperature and contacts.
 We are fortunate to have set up COVID-19 testing links at an early stage, well before the shut-down occurred for use when clinically appropriate.
 This has helped us with tracking and isolating the few members of staff who may have contracted or come in contact with household members that may have contracted COVID-19.
 You will notice our staff perform many repeat instances of alcohol wipe-downs on our examination equipment and furniture during your appointment.